Gluteus minimus: Function

 The gluteus medius and gluteus minimus abduct the thigh, when the limb is extended, and are principally called into action in supporting the body on one limb, in conjunction with the tensor fasciæ latæ.

 Their anterior fibers also flex the hip, and by drawing the greater trochanter forward, rotate the thigh inward, in which action they are also assisted by the Tensor fasciæ latæ.

-It was explained that both gluteus minimus and medius have same function.
-Their primary function is abduction of femur, while internal rotation and flexion can occur depending on the position of the femur.
+Both gluteus minimus and medius have the same function.
+Their primary function is abduction of the femur, while internal rotation and flexion can occur depending on the position of the femur.
 Additionally, with the hip flexed, the gluteus minimus internally rotates the thigh.
 With the hip extended, gluteus minimus externally rotates the thigh.

+It is also a local stabilizer for the hip.
 The attachment to the superior capsule of the hip may also serve to retract the capsule away from the joint during motion.
 This mechanism may prevent capsular impingement similar to the role of the articularis genus in the knee.

 Clinical significance

 Paralysis of this muscle or gluteus medius, such as may be caused by the superior gluteal nerve palsy, can lead to difficulty abducting the leg.
-Patients will compensate for their difficulty walking by adopting a Trendelenburg gait.
+People will compensate for their difficulty walking by adopting a Trendelenburg gait.